wasny0ps/Ethernaut-Challenges/Challenges/Puzzle Wallet/README.md

 }
 ```

+Actually, it just codes the form of what we talked about.
+Briefly, it will be `proposeNewAdmin` and add itself to the white list.
+After that, we will create our zipped array called `multicall_data[]` and push our encoded deposit() function selector payload to the first index.

+Next, we will create a parameter array and push our defined payload to the first index again.
+Later, push the second payload, which calls the `multicall()` function again with the first payload, to the second index.
+In this way, we passed the prevention.
+Finally, it will move reentrancy and set the `maxBalance` as the new admin's address.
+Shall we start to attack?

 Deploy the attack contract with sending 0.001 ether.
 See transaction [on etherscan.](https://sepolia.etherscan.io/tx/0x2da8bb4ebf2d5d08fb66fb35243b48e32291ee1e1fa3d4593bf2b3cf6926cb79)

 Check the owner of the `PuzzleWallet` contract.